defNOTCatwoman/defNOTCatwoman/README.md

 - 👋 Hi, I’m @defNOTCatwoman
 - 👀 I’m interested in reading
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on open-source Java projects.
+- 💞️ I’m looking to collaborate on open-source JS projects.
 - 📫 How to reach me @ here.

 <!---